scott-fleischman/ucd/ReadMe.txt

 A number of corrections have also been made to case mappings or other errors in the database noted since the publication of Version 2.0.
-And a few normative bidirectional properties have been modified to reflect decisions of the Unicode Technical Committee.
+And normative bidirectional properties have been modified to reflect decisions of the Unicode Technical Committee.

 The Unicode Character Database is a plain ASCII text file consisting of lines